 Expectation Response Activity Outcome Measure Result 2018-20 Supporting the Government to consider and implement regulatory amendments arising from the VIT Review including the statutory requirement for the VIT to consider child safety and wellbeing, greater alignment of VIT registration to the WWC Check scheme, and coordination and information sharing between agencies and regulators.
-Recommendation 6 of the VIT Review - Consider amending the legislative requirements of the VIT scheme to ensure equivalency with the WWC Check scheme, to the extent the policy objectives of the two schemes are aligned; and following legislative amendment (if that is required) include a statement on VIT To promote child safety and wellbeing the VIT will: collaborate with coregulators to support implementation of the RCS update regulatory framework and policies to respond to the Betrayal of Trust Inquiry and Royal Commission take a risk-based approach to reduce noncompliance, including adoption of best practice Alignment with coregulators and regulatory best practice Reduced regulatory burden Improved understanding of roles and responsibilities for RCS Number of the VIT registered teachers with a WWC Check Number of revised MoUs Data was not available for 2018-20.
+Recommendation 6 of the VIT Review - Consider amending the legislative requirements of the VIT scheme to ensure equivalency with the WWC Check scheme, to the extent the policy objectives of the two schemes are aligned; and following legislative amendment (if that is required) include a statement on VIT registration cards to communicate that a person who holds a valid VIT card is not required to hold a WWC Check when engaging in child- related work given that the VIT registration and WWC Check schemes generally have similar and equivalent requirements.
+Recommendation 7 of the VIT Review - The VIT and Department of Justice and Community Safety (DJCS) Victoria's administration of the WWC Check scheme are adopted by the VIT through staff secondments and out-posting and potentially through a service provision MoU between DJCS and the VIT. regulators to support implementation of the RCS update regulatory framework and policies to respond to the Betrayal of Trust Inquiry and Royal Commission take a risk-based approach to reduce non- compliance, including Alignment with co- regulators and regulatory best practice Reduced regulatory burden Improved understanding of roles and responsibilities for RCS Number of the VIT registered teachers with a WWC Check Number of revised MoUs Data was not available for 2018-20.
 Data will be available from 2020-21 as this is a new scheme in Victoria.
 The VIT conducts a NCCHC for all registered teachers, which covers the requirements of the WWC Check and additional relevant offences.
 All teachers have a statement on their VIT Registration card to identify that the WWC Check is included.
 Teachers are no longer required to be included under both schemes, and this has potentially reduced the regulatory burden.
-Acquitted 9 MoUs revised and in place; 2 draft MoUs; related work given that the VIT registration and WWC Check schemes generally have similar and equivalent requirements.
-Recommendation 7 of the VIT Review - The VIT and Department of Justice and Community Safety (DJCS) Victoria's administration of the WWC Check scheme are adopted by the VIT through staff secondments and out-posting and potentially through a service provision MoU between DJCS and the VIT. expectation, the VIT will: update its Strategic Plai to reflect legislative change to functions work with the Departme on legislative reform align VIT processes with DJCS WWC Check United the VIT.
-In response to the Minister's expectation, the VIT will: update its Strategic Plan to reflect legislative change to functions work with the Department on legislative reform align VIT processes with DJCS WWC Check Unit develop and review MoUs Alignment of internal policies and procedures to best practice and government policy for regulators Alignment of external policies and procedures to best practice and government policy for regulators consideration of another 4 MoUs that may be developed to clarify and reinforce the roles and responsibilities of regulators under the RCS (2018-19).
+Acquitted 9 MoUs revised and in place; 2 draft MoUs; adoption of best practice in business systems.
+In response to the Minister's expectation, the VIT will: update its Strategic Plan to reflect legislative change to functions work with the Department on legislative reform align VIT processes with DJCS WWC Check Unit develop and review MoUs with co-regulators. - MoUs Alignment of internal policies and procedures to best practice and government policy for regulators Alignment of external policies and procedures to best practice and government policy for regulators 9 MoUs revised and in place; 2 draft MoUs; consideration of another 4 MoUs that may be developed to clarify and reinforce the roles and responsibilities of regulators under the RCS (2018-19).
+Acquitted.
+All policies are under review to be updated to align with the VIT's new regulatory principles.
+The process is ongoing, with many policies updated and some policies under review (2018-20).
 Acquitted.
 All policies are under review to be updated to align with the VIT's new regulatory principles.
 The process is ongoing, with many policies updated and some policies under review (2018-20).
 Acquitted.
 All policies are under review to be updated to align with the VIT's new regulatory principles.
 The process is ongoing, with many policies updated and some policies under review (2018-20).